HorizonEmuTeam/Horizon-Emu/README.md

 When deleting a container using the delete container button, the directory of drive D is also deleted, that is, in our case, the download folder.
 At the same time, the data of the application itself is cleared. ([Normal way to delete a container](https://t.me/HorizonEmuOfficial/434)).
 * `Lack of VirGL support.`

+Horizon Emu doesn't support VirGL at this moment.

 # Special thanks
 Jotaros